lukasvozda/icblog/README.md

 ```
 $ npm run dev
 ```
-You should see a local host URL "Local: http://localhost:3000/" in your terminal.
+You should see a localhost URL looking like this "Local: http://localhost:3000/" in your terminal.
 Open this in your web browser and see the app running.

-Canisters are loaded in anonymous mode for local development.
+Canisters are working in anonymous mode for local development.
 In production, we want create/update/delete methods to be allowed only for not anonymous users.
-This happens automatically based on global env variable:
+This happens automatically based on global env variable in the frontend:
 ```
 const [blog] = process.env.NODE_ENV == "production" ? useCanister("blog") : useCanister("blog", { mode: "anonymous" })
 ```